Pair Production in time-dependent Electric field at Finite times: Conclusion

-Although studying the LMS and TMS of created quasi-particles at various dynamical stages shows a critical dependence on longitudinal and transverse momentum, it also brings attention to the intriguing physics behind the behavior of the vacuum in this finite-time scenario for the pair production process.
+Moreover, investigating the LMS and TMS of the created quasiparticles at different dynamical stages demonstrates a pronounced dependence on both longitudinal and transverse momenta, while simultaneously uncovering the nontrivial behavior of the vacuum during finite-time pair production processes.